MarkusSecundus/PhysicsSwordfight/README.md

-# PhysicsSwordfight
+# Physics-based swordfighting simulator

-Work in progress on my bachelor's thesis
+Work in progress of my bachelor's thesis